 - Turn of the Century British royalty:

-- Queen Victoria's children were married into so many other European royal houses that by 1914, George V of England and Tsar Nicholas of Russia looked so physically alike they might have been twin brothers.
+- Queen Victoria's children were married into so many other European royal houses that by 1914, George V of England and Tsar Nicholas of Russia (first cousins) looked so physically alike they might have been twin brothers.
 Kaiser Wilhelm of Germany might have made a triplet.

 - Queen Victoria was also a carrier for hemophilia, and the result was that most of the European royal families were hemophiliacs and carriers into the 20th century.
+Tsar Nicholas II's son Alexei inherited the gene for hemophilia that Victoria carried because his mother was one of her grandchildren.

 - When the post-Communist Russian government wanted to verify that the human remains found in Siberia were those of the late Tsar Nicholas, they needed a close relative to match the DNA.
 Prince Philip, Duke of Edinburgh was tactfully approached to give DNA samples.
 Which proved the Romanoff DNA beyond all possible doubt.